ninjadynamics/ninjapad/README.md

 # NinjaPad v1.0.0
 NinjaPad is a retro emulation interface for both desktop and mobile.
-Originally designed for the JSNES emulator, NinjaPad is designed in a developer friendly way, allowing for anyone to expand its capabilities.
+Originally meant for the JSNES emulator, NinjaPad is designed in a developer friendly way, allowing for anyone to expand its capabilities.

 ## Try it
 https://ninjadynamics.github.io/ninjapad/